 Log in to your OptinMonster dashboard and create a new campaign.

 Choose a campaign type.
-We’re using the high converting Lightbox Popup campaign.
+We’re using the high converting Popup campaign type and Metro template.

 Name your campaign and press the Start Building button.

 You’ll need to edit the sample campaign to meet your needs.
 You can change the headline, body text, call to action, and image.